-Typically children need three sessions to settle in to nursery life but every child is different and some may require more time than others.
-We will work with you to plan a settling in programme that works for you and your child so that you can be confident that your child will be happy during their time with us.
+We allow children time to settle, it may take more than 3 sessions for a child to settle as every child is different and some may require more time than others.
+We will work with you to plan a settling-in programme that works for you and your child so that you can be confident that your child will be happy during their time with us.

 Developing your child